A campus visit is the best way to evaluate whether a college suits you.

 3. Visit the admissions office and participate in the information session.

+Register early for tours and admission information sessions since these fill quickly.
+This also demonstrates your interest to the college.
 Ask questions that help you clarify the academic program at the school and the type of student who is most comfortable and successful there.
 You may choose to have a formal interview with an admissions staff member.
 Bring a resume of your grades and activities.
 Dress nicely, but not out of character.

 4. Take the student-led tour of campus.